 Forecasters predict an above-normal Atlantic hurricane season, with 13 to 20 named storms, seven to 11 hurricanes and three to six major hurricanes, the National Oceanic and Atmospheric Administration Climate Prediction Center said.

 For the Atlantic Ocean, a normal season would produce 12 named storms, including six hurricanes and three major ones.

-A major hurricane, designated as Category 3 or greater, packs winds of well over 100 miles per hour.
+A major hurricane, designated as Category 3 or greater, packs winds of well over 100 mph.

-In addition, forecasters predicted a near-normal Eastern Pacific hurricane season, with 12 to 18 named storms, including five to nine hurricanes and two to five major hurricanes.
+In addition, forecasters predicted a below-normal Eastern Pacific hurricane season, with 11 to 16 named storms, including five to eight hurricanes and one to four major hurricanes.

 It is extremely rare for an Eastern Pacific hurricane to affect the U.S. mainland, though some do have an influence on Hawaii.

 The Eastern Pacific hurricane season runs from May 15 through November 30.

 CNN's Jason Hanna contributed to this report.